itsSoumyajeet/slacko/README.md

 ### 7. Start the Scheduler

-Run the scheduler in a **separate terminal** (it'll check for scheduled messages every minute and sent them when they're due. (by calling the internal `/api/slack/scheduler` endpoint.)
+Run the scheduler in a separate terminal (it'll check for scheduled messages every minute and sent them when they're due. (by calling the internal `/api/slack/scheduler` endpoint.)

 ```bash
 node scheduler.js
 ```
+### NOTE:
+The bot needs to be a member of channels.
+For Each Missing Channel:
+1. Go to the channel
+2. Type: /invite @your-app-name
+3. Click "Add"

 ##  Testing the Application